-Comparison of (\ref{34}) with (\ref{33}) at $l=\nu_{l}$ leads us once again to (\ref{32}) confirming the fact that a possibility of the existence both of an individual and of the united connections of the structural components of vector cross sections in the lepton and its neutrino scattering is not excluded.
+Comparison of (\ref{34}) with (\ref{33}) at $l=\nu_{l}$ leads us to (\ref{32}) once more, confirming that we cannot exclude the existence of both individual and united connections of the structural components of vector cross sections in the lepton and its neutrino scattering.

-Returning to (\ref{30}) and (\ref{31}), we remark that each of them is based dynamically on the definite flavour.
+{\bf 3.
+Unification of flavor and mirror symmetries} Returning to (\ref{30}) and (\ref{31}), we remark that each of them is dynamically based on the definite flavor.
 In other words, these connections correspond in nature to the coexistence of leptons and their neutrinos.
-As a consequence, the presence of any type of charge lepton implies the existence of a kind of the Dirac neutrino.
-Such C-invariant pairs constitute the naturally united families of the left - and right-handed leptons.
-Therefore, all elements of a set (\ref{19}) answer to one of spin states of paraneutrinos, because of which the structural components of cross sections (\ref{13}) and (\ref{16}) coincide.
-Thereby, they show that between the two particles of each of difermions (\ref{11}) and (\ref{12}) there exists a hard flavour symmetrical interconnection \cite{1,15}.
+Consequently, the presence of any type of charged lepton implies the existence of a neutrino of Dirac type.
+Such C-invariant pairs constitute the naturally united families of the left- and right-handed leptons.
+Therefore, all elements of a set such as (\ref{19}) fits answer to one of spin states of paraneutrinos, because of which the structural components of cross sections (\ref{13}) and (\ref{16}) coincide.
+Thereby, between the two particles of each of difermions (\ref{11}) and (\ref{12}) there exists a hard flavor symmetrical interconnection [1,15].

-This principle is not changed \cite{1} even at the interaction with virtual photon of an axial-vector $A_{l}$ current
+This principle is not changed [1] even at the interaction with virtual photon of an axial-vector $(A_{l})$ current

-In the framework of the recent presentations about the nature of fermions, the latter cosists of CP-symmetrical $g_{1l}$ and CP-antisymmetrical $g_{2l}$ parts of the different T-invariance with the same P-noninvariance.
-They define at $q^{2}\rightarrow 0$ the static anapole \cite{23} and electric dipole \cite{24} moments:
+In the framework of recent literature about the nature of Dirac fermions, (\ref{35}) consists of CP-symmetrical $g_{1l}$ and CP-antisymmetrical $g_{2l}$ parts of the different T-invariance with the same P-noninvariance.
+They define at $q^{2}\rightarrow 0$ the static anapole [23] and electric dipole [24] moments:

 The existence of $g_{1l}$ would imply also the absence of gauge invariance.
-However, according to the ideas of symmetry laws, $g_{il}$ arise at the violation of P-parity as a consequence of mass structure of gauge invariance \cite{2}.
+However, according to the ideas of symmetry laws, $g_{il}$ arise at the violation of P-parity as a consequence of mass structure of gauge invariance [2].

 Finally, insofar as the weak neutral currents are concerned, they in a general form include the two components

 which are characterized by the vector $g_{V_{l}}$ and axial-vector $g_{A_{l}}$ constants.